-I keep getting the ErrorPortAllocation error on my NAT gateway and several concurrent connections to my destination port are failing.
+I keep getting the ErrorPortAllocation error on my NAT gateway, and several concurrent connections to my destination host are failing.
 How do I resolve this port allocation error?

-NAT gateways support up to 55,000 simultaneous connections to each destination per minute.
-If this threshold is crossed, new connections to that destination fail and the ErrorPortAllocation metric for the NAT gateway increases in Amazon CloudWatch.
-Use the following guidance to find the source clients and destinations that are causing these errors.
-Then, follow the steps to resolve them.
+NAT gateways support up to 55,000 simultaneous connections to each destination.
+If this threshold is crossed, then new connections to the destination fail and the ErrorPortAllocation metric for the NAT gateway increases in Amazon CloudWatch.

 Find source clients and their connection destinations

 3. For Log group, choose the log group where the flow logs are recorded.